Hrnchamd/MGE-XE/assets/MGE XE Readme.txt

 Changelog (newest first)
 ---------
+0.13.0
+- Adjusted high quality sky scattering to create an overall brighter sky.
+Aims for a bright and vibrant blue during the day, and a more intense sunrise/sunset.
+- Rendering bias for distant land and water improved.
+Unfortunately this means water shader mods have to be updated to render correctly.
+- Exponential fog now uses an auto distance multiplier that fades exactly to the fog colour at fog end distance.
+Tthe multiplier has been removed from configuration.
+The auto distance function for near fog is tuned for better near visibility while retaining atmosphere.
+- Capture screenshots with or without UI, depending on shift key.
+Using shift always captures UI.
+- Correct issue with SSAO making fogged objects slightly lighter, in good weather with sky scattering, where draw distance was <8 cells.
+- Updated grass shader stomp effect to fade out if the player is high above.
+A little generous on height difference to account for different grass mods.
+- Updated French localization, thanks to Redondepremière.

 0.12.1
 - Shader core-mods support added.
 Instead of overwriting core shaders, shader mod fragments can be placed into the Data Files\shaders\core-mods directory.
 The game will integrate them into rendering, and if they don't work, will fall back to un-modded rendering instead of breaking.
 - Fixed single frame of incorrect fog when changing cells, or after loading a game.